genepattern/genepattern-server/src/org/genepattern/server/webapp/rest/api/v1/README.txt

 Example curl command line,
     curl -A GenePatternRest ...

-To download job result files you must use the 'GenePatternRest' User-Agent.
-If the User-Agent is not

 Here is an example of the json output for a job which is finished:
 {
   "self":"http://127.0.0.1:8080/gp/rest/v1/jobs/46149,